 Extend your mercy towards others, so that there can be no one in need whom you meet without helping.
 For what hope is there for us if God should withdraw His Mercy from us? -Saint Vincent de Paul

-These are the people who have good job, newly promoted but their responsibility is great that they have too much pressure at work.
-These are people serving in the church, in a ministry and you see them normal, happy yet they secretly enduring their sickness.
+These are the people who have a good job, newly promoted but their responsibility is great that they have too much pressure at work.
+These are people serving in the church, in a ministry and you see them as normal, happy yet they secretly enduring their sickness.

 Plant that seed of compassion and let it grow.